 Weight and Packed Size

-The Galaxi is a great value at $250.
-We were pleasantly surprised at the price of this tent, especially because it comes with a footprint, which is usually sold separately.
-We think the Half Dome 2 Plus is a slightly better value at $220 for a bit more space and durability — but it doesn't come with a footprint!
+At $250, the Galaxi is a great value.
+We are pleasantly surprised by the price of this tent.
+Though we think that the REI Half Dome 2 Plus is a slightly better value at $220 because of its even roomier dimensions, it doesn't come with a footprint.
 The Galaxi has many luxury features that mean the price is right if you're looking for a solid, general use tent.

 — Jessica Haist and Jess McGlothlin